wellesley-cs230/wellesley-cs230.github.io/syllabus.md

 In order to prepare for lab, you will also have to submit some exercises (labeled "Prelab" in Google classroom).
 These are due Mondays at 7pm.
 In order to get credit for lab, you have to submit the material described in the instructions, as well as a self-assessment, that asks you to engage with the material, the code you wrote, and your learning.
 These are due Friday at 5pm.
 You are expected to check the calendar regularly to make sure you submit what is necessary on time.

-**Tutors.** CS 230 is fortunate enough to have a number of excellent peer tutors: students who have taken CS 230 in the past and want to help others to succeed.
-They each hold café (drop-in) hours for two hours each week, and they are also available for one-on-one tutoring.
-Here are some norms you should remember:
-* They only work for two hours.
-Please don't approach them outside their working hours or ask them to stay after their café hours have ended.
-* Even if the tutor is a friend of yours, they have to respect the honor code with respect to CS 230, so don't ask them for help that you wouldn't ask of an instructor.
-* One-on-one tutoring is also available for CS230.
-If you’d like to get some one-on-one tutoring, you can schedule it yourself, on the PLTC website.
-We will probably check in with you, to schedule a conversation about how you’ve been utilizing the existing resources, and come up with a plan for the future (which can include explicit goals we want the one-on-one sessions to achieve).
-Scheduled one-on-one sessions that you can no longer attend have to be canceled at least 24h in advance.

 <!--
 **Supplemental Instruction (SI).** SI is an academic support program offered for selected Wellesley courses.
 Our academic SI leaders are trained and highly experienced in tutoring CS230.
 They will offer a study session each week throughout the semester.
 During SI sessions they will cover problem set solutions and review important concepts.
 SI sessions are open to all students enrolled in the course.
 We highly recommend attending the SI session every week, as well as reviewing the handouts used in SI sessions.